Manifold Fitting under Unbounded Noise: Experimental Results

-The last three rows of Figure \ref{fig:face_0.3} show the denoised images obtained by km17, cf18, and our method, respectively.
+The last three rows of Figure \ref{fig:face_0.3} show the denoised images obtained by km17, cf18, ya21(deg=1), ya21(deg=2) and our method, respectively.
 The first and third facial images were not recovered by km17.
 Although the faces in the other three images obtained by km17 can be distinguished, they are still very noisy.
 Cf18 could not recover the third image either, although the other four images obtained by cf18 are better than the ones obtained by km17.
-However, they are still somewhat fuzzy, compared with the ones obtained by our method.
+Both ya21(deg=1) and ya21(deg=2) can recover these five faces.
+However, the faces obtained by ya21(deg=2) are still somewhat fuzzy, compared with the ones obtained by ya21(deg=1) and our method.
 Our method recovered all the five faces, with the third face of much better quality than the faces from km17 and cf18.

 The results with the settings $\rho = 0.2$ or $\rho = 0.4$ are listed in Figure \ref{fig:face_0.2} and Figure \ref{fig:face_0.4} (Appendix \ref{app:face}).
 When we take $\rho = 0.2$, the results of all three methods provide fairly good results.
 However, the results from km17 are somewhat noisy, with the obtained faces darker than the original ones.
-When $\rho = 0.4$, km17 hardly recovers the faces and cf18 fails at the first and third ones, but our method can still provide acceptable faces.
+When $\rho = 0.4$, km17 is barely able to recover the faces, cf18 fails at the first and third ones, but our method can still provide acceptable faces.